 June 9–September 15, 2018

-Among other works in the show are the large-scale painting Park Dogs & Air Raid (2017), first shown in the artist’s critically acclaimed solo exhibition Quack Quack at the Serpentine Sackler Gallery, London, in 2017.
+Among other works in the show were the large-scale painting Park Dogs & Air Raid (2017), first shown in the artist’s critically acclaimed solo exhibition Quack Quack at the Serpentine Sackler Gallery, London, in 2017.
 The painting relates both to Wylie’s own experiences in London during the Blitz of World War II and to the history of Plymouth, which suffered severe bomb damage in 1941.
-Ben Rivers’s film What Means Something (2015), a portrait of Wylie, is being screened as part of the presentation.
-Also included are some of the artist’s Film Notes paintings, and a selection of works on paper.
+Ben Rivers’s film What Means Something (2015), a portrait of Wylie, was screened as part of the presentation.
+Also included were some of the artist’s Film Notes paintings, and a selection of works on paper.